cverified/cbench-vst/README.md

 | `cat1.c`   |   4 |

 Note 1: qsort1.c contains a main() with calls to printf().
 At the moment, VST cannot do printf.
 However, the chart in the [paper](https://arxiv.org/abs/1904.01009) lists qsort1.c as "not containing standard library calls, not containing I/O", so I assume that main() is not part of the task in qsort1.c.

-Note 2: cat1.c assumes that putchar() will always succeed, but POSIX allows it to fail.
-It's not clear whether it will ever fail.